 Recovery from bottom

-- As of the second quarter 2015, many markets in Cook County continue to see double digit price recovery from their lowest levels post-recession.
-Areas with the largest increases from price bottoms include Logan Square/Avondale and struggling but strongly rebounding Humboldt Park/Garfield Park.
-These areas both have price levels as of the second quarter 2015 that are more than 50 percent higher than their respective price bottoms.
+- As of the second quarter of 2016, all submarkets in Cook County have experienced at least 13 percent price increases compared to their lowest post-recession price levels.
+Areas with the largest increases from price bottoms include Humboldt Park/Garfield Park and Logan Square/Avondale.
+These areas both have single-family house prices that are more than 77.7 percent and 61 percent higher than their respective price bottoms.

 Price changes since 2000